ayortanli/kafka-with-springboot/README.md

 # kafka-with-springboot
 Startup application for Kafka with Spring Boot

+This project is aimed for starting Kafka based project much faster by providing simple example applications for different scenarios.
+It may also be used as a tutorial for those who like learning by playing with codes. :)

 ##1.
 Kafka Setup:
 - Download Kafka from <https://kafka.apache.org/downloads>
 - Start Zookeper server with default configuration file (localhost:2181)